New York State Route 85

 New York State Route 85 (NY 85) is a state highway in Albany County, New York, in the United States.
 It is 26.49 mi in length and runs from CR 353 in Rensselaerville to Interstate 90 (I-90) exit 4 in Albany.
 It also has a loop route, NY 85A, which connects NY 85 to the village of Voorheesville.
 The portion of NY 85 north of NY 140 to the Bethlehem–Albany town/city line is known as the Slingerlands Bypass.
-From there north to I-90, the road is a limited-access, four-lane highway named the Crosstown Arterial.
+From there north to I-90, the road is a four-lane freeway named the Crosstown Arterial.

 Route description

 NY 85 begins at the north end of the County Route 353 (CR 353; Delaware Turnpike) bridge over the Ten Mile Creek in the hamlet of Rensselaerville.
-In the center of the hamlet, NY 85 turns north at the intersection with CR 351 (Medusa Road), NY 85 proceeds northward along Delaware Turnpike, a two-lane residential road through the town of Rensselaerville.
+In the center of the hamlet, NY 85 turns north at the intersection with CR 351 (Medusa Road), NY 85 proceeds northward along Delaware Turnpike, a two-lane residential street through the town of Rensselaerville.
 The route soon becomes a woods road, turning east and passing the southern terminus of CR 6.
 NY 85 bends northeast through Rensselaerville, crossing through valleys until Stevens Road, where it bends southeast and soon east into the town of Westerlo.
 Still known as Delaware Turnpike, NY 85 continues east through the valleys past a junction with CR 408.

 East of CR 408, NY 85 winds south of Onderdonk Lake, soon crossing a junction with CR 1 (Switzkill Road).
 Bending northward through Westerlo, NY 85 remains a two-lane rural road, soon reaching a junction with the western terminus of NY 143.
 NY 85 continues northeast from NY 143, becoming more residential as it approaches a junction with CR 14 (Joslyn School Road).
 Crossing into the town of Berne, NY 85 meets a junction with CR 11 (Cass Hill Road) west of the hamlet of Reidsville.
 The route then bends northward at this junction, bypassing the hamlet and soon reaching the northern terminus of CR 11 (North Road) nearby.

 After CR 11, NY 85 continues northward through Berne, bending northeast into a junction with NY 443 (Helderberg Trail).
 NY 443 and NY 85 become concurrent, proceeding eastward and south of Helderberg Lake as Delaware Turnpike.
-NY 85 and NY 443 continue winding eastward, crossing into the town of New Scotland, crossing through the Letter-S, a hill named for a former S-bend alignment of Route 85 that is preserved in two town roads of similar names.
+NY 85 and NY 443 continue winding eastward, crossing into the town of New Scotland, crossing through the Letter-S, a hill named for a former S-bend alignment of NY 85 that is preserved in two town roads of similar names.
 Climbing down the hill, the routes bend southward, reaching a junction with New Scotland Road.
 At this junction, NY 443 continues southeast on Delaware Turnpike while NY 85 turns east on New Scotland.
 Still a two-lane road through New Scotland, NY 85 passes multiple residences before making a large curve to the north.